II.1.1 1. Speaking object , ca. 550 B.C.E.

 Commentary

 Since the first edition of E.R. von Stern ("Отчет о раскопках на о. Березани летом 1909 г.", ЗООИД 28, 1910, p.
 88; ОАК за 1910 г., p.
 108; "Graffiti", Philologus 72, 1913, p.
 547), several scholars have taken ΩΣ as the start of the text: ὡς in the sense of "since, as".
 Yaylenko, V.P. (“Несколько ольвийских и березанских граффити,” КСИА 159 (1979):57-58, no. 11, fig. 2) and L. Dubois, IGDOlb no. 39 (Inscriptions grecques dialectales d’Olbia du Pont, Geneve 1996, pp. 80-81) translate the text as "Since I am a lamp, so I shine for gods and humans."
 Yuri Vinogradov (Review of M. Guarducci, L’epigrafia greca dalle origine al Tardo Impero.
-Roma, 1987// VDI 1991/2, 232) was the first to argue that :λύχνον was the start.
+Roma, 1987// VDI 1991/2, 232) was the first to argue that the text began with λύχνον, although he printed dipunct as the starting mark.
 So it is taken by S.R.
 Tokhtasiev (“Граффити.” Борисфен-Березань. Начало античной эпохи в Северном Причерноморье. Каталог выставки. Государственный Эрмитаж, St. Petersburg, 2005, 141, no. 268, p.
 141).
-In my view, the text started with the word λύχνον, just to the right of the spout, and as the text wrapped counter-clockwise around the side of the lamp, the last word did not quite fit and was split on the either side of the spout, ending right before λύχνον; the dipunct was then added to mark the end of the text.
+In my view, the text started with the word λύχνον and ended with a dipunct, or rather, the dipunct, at the same time, marked the end and the start of the text's circular layout.
+Importantly, however, the text started just to the right of the spout, and as it wrapped counter-clockwise around the side of the lamp, it ran out of space, causing the last word to be split on the either side of the spout, which later broke off. Ι estimate a maximum of four lost letters before [- -]ΩΣ:

 Several restorations have been proposed for the end of the line.
-The trace that is visible after the final nu of κἀνθρώποισιν is not a letterstroke itself, but a slip of the writing implement, and as this slip runs parallel to the diagonal of the preceding nu, it seems that the letter would have had a left diagonal stroke; neither a pi (as read by Vinogradov 1991), nor an iota (as read by Tokhtasiev 2005, unless he simply meant a vertical stroke) is therefore likely.
-One possibility is a lambda, and we could perhaps restore λ̣[αμπρ]ῶς, but alpha and e.g. ἀ[γλαῶς] are attractive - Ι estimate a maximum of four missing letters.
-Envisioning a vertical stroke, Vinogradov proposed to restore π̣[ρηέ]ως(?), and Gubochkin [Προμηθέ]ως, but the latter is too long and does not make good sense.
+The trace that is visible after the final nu of κἀνθρώποισιν is not a letterstroke itself, but a slip of a writing implement (this was noted by Vinogradov 1991 and is reflected in his drawing).
+It was also observed by me during de visu study of the lamp in 2016.
+Despite noting that the preserved stroke was a slip, Vinogradov did not pay attention to the direction of the slip and envisioned it as a continuation of a vertical stroke, but the slip runs parallel to the diagonal of the preceding nu, suggesting that the missing letter would have had a left diagonal stroke; thus, neither a pi (as read by Vinogradov 1991), nor an iota (as read by Tokhtasiev 2005, unless he simply meant a vertical stroke) is very likely.
+One possibility is a lambda, and we could perhaps restore an adverb λ̣[αμπρ]ῶς, or if it were an alpha, ἀ[γλαῶς] would fit the context, but such words would make the lamp's message rather pedestrian.
+Vinogradov proposed to restore π̣[ρηέ]ως(?), "gently" (from πρᾶος/πραΰς, Ion. πρηΰς), a word not attested in epic vocabulary (see below).
+Earlier, V.B.
+Gubochkin (Проблемы скифо-сарматской археологии Северного Причерноморья. Тезисы докладов конференции.
+Zaporizhzhia, 1989, pp. 36-38) proposed [Προμηθέ]ως, but the latter is too long and does not make good sense.

-Vinogradov 1991 deduced from the text that the lamp had been used in a domestic context where it would provide light for people and household cult images; Yaylenko argued for use in a cultic setting, specifically in a synnaos shrine of multiple deities, while Shtern (1910, 88) envisioned mortuary context.
-The findspot does not aid us in determining the functional context of the lamp.
+Vinogradov 1991 deduced from the text that the lamp had been used in a domestic context where it would provide light for people and household cult images; Yaylenko argued for use in a cultic setting, specifically in a synnaos shrine of multiple deities, while Stern (1910, 88), followed by Guarducci, envisioned mortuary context.
+The findspot does not aid us in determining the functional context of the lamp, but I see it as an item intended for household service, perhaps also, but not exclusively, at symposia, where its witty message with erudite allusions could be especially appreciated.